Bay 1 is the South exhibit area in the barn. It is used for rotating exhibits. The above is student art exhibit.

 The other granary houses the ADA compliant restrooms.

 This room is reserved for the future conservation room where incoming donations are processed.
 It is also climate controlled and located in lower level.
-Presently, it holds the archaeological collect from Ebbert Springs.
+Presently, it holds the archaeological collection from Ebbert Springs.

 There are north and south storage rooms in the lower level of the barn.
 They house the museum collections from small artifacts to larger farm equipment.